G-bit94/PDF-password-decrypter/README.md

 ## Installation

-1. Download script of clone the repo
+1. Download script or clone the repo

 2. Navigate to the script download directory